We're managing the program across 3 phases and our role includes:

 There are 34 conditions we must meet while completing these activities.
 These conditions set high standards for protecting the environment.

 Petrofac Facilities Management Limited (Petrofac) is the registered operator and lead contractor delivering phase 1 decommissioning activities for our department.
 It must comply with the conditions.
-The first annual compliance report outlines what we have been doing to meet these conditions.
+Our recent annual compliance report outlines what we've been doing to meet these conditions.

 After disconnecting and removing the FPSO, we’ll: